3clyp50/agent-zero/prompts/contemplation/thinking.phase.prompt.md

 {original_problem}

 OBJECTIVE:
-Generate deep, analytical thoughts about this problem.
+Generate deep, analytical thoughts about this problem and synthesize them into an actionable response plan.
 Focus on:
 1. Understanding the core requirements
 2. Identifying potential challenges
 3. Exploring possible solution approaches
 4. Considering edge cases and limitations
+5. Transforming analysis into executable steps

 CONTEXT:
 {system_prompt}